flgoyens/flgoyens.github.io/_pages/research.md

       <span class="research-tag">Optimization on manifolds</span>
       <h2>Nonlinear matrix recovery</h2>
       <p class="research-blurb">
-        Reconstruct structured matrices from a small set of affine measurements by enforcing that columns live on nonlinear geometric models (clusters, algebraic varieties).
-We cast the problem as a smooth manifold optimization and solve it efficiently with Riemannian trust-region solvers, reducing sample complexity while keeping reconstructions stable.
+        Reconstruct structured matrices from a small set of affine measurements by enforcing that columns satisfy a nonlinear geometric structure (clusters, algebraic varieties).
+We cast the problem as a optimization on a smooth manifold and solve it with Riemannian trust-region or alternating minimization.
       </p>
       <div class="research-links">
-        <a class="research-link" href="https://arxiv.org/abs/2109.06095">Key paper</a>
+        <a class="research-link" href="https://arxiv.org/abs/2109.06095">Paper</a>
-        <a class="research-link secondary" href="https://github.com/flgoyens/nonlinear-matrix-recovery">Code (Matlab &amp; Python)</a>
+        <a class="research-link secondary" href="https://github.com/flgoyens/nonlinear-matrix-recovery">Code</a>
       </div>
     </div>
   </article>